 Hoodoo Watchers Paradise

-The trail continues on and is somewhat closed-in in sections due to vegetation.
-The hiker should eventually notice that they have reached, and are essentially paralleling a creek to their east.
-Some hikers will likely accidentally descend into the creek and off of the trail.
-Doing this is easier hiking, however it makes the route finding very difficult, let me explain: The hiker should pay close attention at this stage.
+The trail continues and is somewhat closed-in in sections due to vegetation.
+The hiker should eventually notice that they have reached and are essentially paralleling a creek to their east.
+Some hikers will likely accidentally descend into the creek and off the trail, which is easier hiking.
+However, it makes the route finding very difficult.
+Let me explain: The hiker should pay close attention at this stage.
 This is one of the most likely points a hiker could get lost on the Superstition's popular trails.
 The Bluff Springs trail dumps you off into a creek with smooth rock and some gravel in the streambed.
 Some hikers may already have been going northwest in the creek bed for a few minutes if they descended too soon.
-The markings at this point are very poor.
+The markings at this point are inferior.
 Essentially, you need to know that you want to TURN here and proceed NORTHEAST up the creek bed that is in on the hiker's right, rather than continue northwest up the creek bed in front of you.
-Although it looks like most people have gone northwest, it is NOT the trail, but is due to many people going the wrong way.
+Although it looks like most people have gone northwest, it is NOT the trail but is due to many people going the wrong way.
 (Those proceeding in the reverse direction should realize that the trail itself is slightly to the south of the creek bed that heads southeast.)

-After following cairns upstream in the creek bed (there are short sections out of the creek bed that are cairned), eventually a well-defined trail can be found on the right side (north/east) in a generally grassy area.
-The cairns are generally pretty good in this section and the absence of major vegetation means that hikers shouldn't have much difficultly finding the trail where it crosses to the northeast side of the creek.
-This is an easy stroll until the trail leaves the side of the creek and begins a steep haul up the west side of a small mountain.
+After following cairns upstream in the creek bed (there are short sections out of the creek bed that are cairned), a well-defined trail can eventually be found on the right side (north/east) in a generally grassy area.
+The cairns are usually pretty good in this section, and the absence of significant vegetation means that hikers shouldn't have much difficultly finding the trail where it crosses to the northeast side of the creek.
+This is a leisure stroll until the trail leaves the side of the creek and begins a steep haul up the west side of a small mountain.

 This is the departure point for the "Barks Canyon Complete Route" (found by staying in the creek, rather than the trail.)
-Continue on north on the Bluff Springs trail as it steeply climbs to vistas that present an amazing views to the west of hoodoos and the most rugged looking terrain one is likely to see just about anywhere.
+Continue north on the Bluff Springs trail as it steeply climbs to vistas that present an amazing view to the west of hoodoos and the most rugged-looking terrain one is likely to see just about anywhere.

-Trip logs: Consider your options before posting a trip log to this page.
+Triplogs: Consider your options before +Adding a triplog to this guide.